Education-Top-List/zingtenten/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.2.9 =
+* [Bugfix] Added TwitCount.com service to get Twitter share counts working again

+= 3.2.8 =
+* [Bugfix] Pinterest shares disappeared due to changes in Pinterest API

+= 3.2.7 =
+* [Bugfix] Hover icon color was not working for Instagram, StockTwits, GentleReader and Mix social share logos (thanks danira-horses.ru)

+= 3.2.6 =
+* [Bugfix] Follow Icons widget was breaking layout of webpage in a few cases
+* [Bugfix] Broken "Plugins" page in admin area on multisite installation in some cases
+* [Bugfix] Fixed PHP warning "Division by zero..." in "public/class-sassy-social-share-public.php"
+* [Bugfix] StockTwits was not there with the other social networks appearing in the "More" share networks popup
+* [New] Added Threema
+* [Improvement] Improved StockTwits logo
+* [Improvement] Whatsapp icon was triggering share in the same browser tab instead of another tab
+* Removed Yahoo Bookmarks
+* Removed Yahoo Messenger
+* Removed Delicious
+* Removed Polyvore
+* Removed Oknotizie
+* Removed Baidu
+* Removed DiHITT
+* Removed Netlog
+* Removed NewsVine
+* Removed NUjij
+* Removed Segnalo
+* Removed Stumpedia
+* Removed YouMob

 = 3.2.5 =
 * [Bugfix] Twitter share counts disappeared as newsharecounts.com went dead